TheWoops/awesome-processmining/README.md

  * prediction: predicting e.g the state or point of time a future event has/occurs

 Why Process Mining ? <br>
-*→ Identifying hidden nodes and bottlenecks in business processes*
+* → identifying hidden nodes and bottlenecks in business processes.
 ---

 #### You want to add some awesome links to this list?  - Nice!<br>